jdanbrown/birdgram/Birdgram/README.md

   - https://jestjs.io/docs/en/snapshot-testing

 # Troubleshooting
+- App takes forever (~20s) to open (in dev mode)
+  - It might be trying and failing to connect to rndebugger
+  - Try first opening React Native Debugger and then restarting/reloading the app
+  - (Else try the device console...?)
 - react-native-debugger won't connect
   - This worked for me once:
     - Open React Native Debugger (.app)